 \subsection{The SMC's Effect on the LMC's Wake in the MW}

-The LMC's dynamical friction wake in the MW is a key observable prediction of the LMC-MW interaction \citep[e.g.][]{garavito-camargo_hunting_2019, petersen_reflex_2020} that can be used to constrain the LMC's mass and orbit \citep[e.g.][]{conroy_all-sky_2021, fushimi_determination_2024, amarante_mapping_2024, cavieres_distant_2025}, and used as a probe of DM particle physics \citep{foote_structure_2023}.
+The LMC's dynamical friction wake in the MW is a key observable prediction of the LMC-MW interaction \citep[e.g.,][]{garavito-camargo_hunting_2019, petersen_reflex_2020} that can be used to constrain the LMC's mass and orbit \citep[e.g.,][]{conroy_all-sky_2021, amarante_mapping_2024, fushimi_determination_2024, cavieres_distant_2025}, and used as a probe of DM particle physics \citep{foote_structure_2023}.
 Typically, models of the LMC's wake have not explicitly accounted for the presence of the SMC.
-Instead, some authors choose a range of LMC masses, arguing that the SMC's influence on the wake is effectively captured by raising the mass of the LMC \citep[e.g.][]{garavito-camargo_hunting_2019}.
+Instead, some authors choose a range of LMC masses, arguing that the SMC's influence on the wake is effectively captured by raising the mass of the LMC \citep[e.g.,][]{garavito-camargo_hunting_2019}.

 Our results show that the SMC is significantly tidally stripped by the LMC by the time the system falls into the MW halo.
-In our simulations, the SMC's DM mass is $4.3\times10^9\,\rm{M}_\odot$ at MW infall, just over 2\% that of the LMC.
+In our simulations, the SMC's DM mass is $4.3\times10^9\,\rm{M}_\odot$ at MW infall, just over 2\% of the LMC's DM mass.
 Based on these findings, we argue that the approach of accounting for the SMC's mass by varying the LMC mass in models of the LMC's wake formation is justified.